bitchin-ginger/Pneumonia-Classifier/README.md

 # Classification Of Pneumonia In Chest X-Rays
 This computer vision project is designed to utilize Convultional Neural Networks to detect pneumonia based on chest X-rays.
+Throughout this project, __Dr.
+Grant Rogero, M.D.__ a board certified radiologist at Lodi Adventist Health Hospital advised and certified that these findings are medically accurate.

 ![Predicted Norrmal](imgs/Predicted-Normal.png)
+_The normal chest X-ray above depicts clear lungs without any areas of abnormal opacification in the image._
 ![Predicted Pneumonia](imgs/Predicted-Pneumonia.png)
+_The chest X-ray above depicts Bacterial pneumonia which typically exhibits a focal lobar consolidation, in this case in the right upper lobe_

 # Motivating Facts
 - Each year Pneumonia affects ~450 million people & is in the top 5 leading causes of death each year <sup>[1]